Join Here | Log In

 DISC1 gene (disrupted in schizophrenia 1):

 This was the first gene identified decades ago as being associated with schizophrenia.
 DISC1 influences adult neurogenesis in the dentate gyrus region of the brain.
-Recent research shows that DISC1 may also be involved in neural development in other ways such as synaptic transmission and the development of astrocytes.[ref]
+Recent research shows that DISC1 may also be involved in neural development in other ways, such as synaptic transmission and the development of astrocytes.[ref]
 Interestingly, DISC1 interacts directly with GSK3B, which is also involved in bipolar disorder and circadian rhythm.[ref]
 DISC1 also modulates the transcription factor ATF4, which is “involved in the regulation of cellular stress responses, emotional behaviour and memory consolidation.”
 ATF4 is usually found at low levels, but when a stressor occurs, ATF4 ramps up and then increases or decreases the transcription of other genes involved in cellular stress.
 Specifically, ATF4 increases autophagy in the neurons when cellular stress happens, and DISC1 keeps that process under control.
 Thus, the variants that decrease DISC1 (and are linked to schizophrenia) allow more ATF4 and more autophagy in the neurons.[ref]

 Complement factor 4 (C4):

 The complement system is a part of the innate immune system that enhances the ability of antibodies and immune system cells to clear out pathogens and damaged cells.
 A number of genome-wide studies over the past decade showed that there was likely the involvement of either the HLA genes or the C4 genes in the risk of schizophrenia.
-More recently researchers have narrowed it down to C4 as a causative factor in schizophrenia.[ref]
+More recently, researchers have narrowed it down to C4 as a causative factor in schizophrenia.[ref]

 Brain studies on people with schizophrenia show a loss of gray matter without cell death due to reduced synaptic structures on neurons in specific brain regions.
-The brain’s immune response includes microglia, which can clear pathogens as well as pruning off synapses from neurons.
+The brain’s immune response includes microglia, which can clear pathogens as well as prune synapses from neurons.
 Researchers think that overactivation of the complement system (C4A, specifically) during the final years of brain maturation (late adolescence, early adulthood) causes the pruning of synapses and changes to the networks in the brain.[ref]

 RELN (Reelin):